AdamWilsonLabEDU/case-studies-Festuus/README.md

 # Repository to hold class activities for GEO511

 ## Overview
-This template repository is set up to hold the semester's case study assignments for GEO511.
+This template repository is set up to hold the semester's case study assignments for GEO511. #A new folder

 ## Recommendations